Autism Developmental Approach Therapies Association

 What is a Developmental Approach?

-A developmental approach is a relationship-based approach that respects the natural process that development takes when a child’s individual differences are supported through safe, warm and nurturing relationships that take into account the child’s interests and current developmental stage.
+A developmental approach is a relationship-based approach that respects the natural process that development takes when a child’s individual and sensory differences are supported through safe, warm and nurturing relationships that take into account the child’s interests and current developmental stage.

 Through these safe, warm, and nurturing relationships, children develop the capacities to relate, communicate, and think through meaningful, emotional experiences in play.